noraracht/CONSULT/README.md

 jellyfish dump counts.jf > 32bp_kmer_lst.fa
 ```

-We note, in our testing we used minimzation technique to reduce *k*-mer count of original dataset.
-Alternatively if dataset is small and minimization is not needed the user can use last command directly to obtain a list of all 32 bp canonical *k*-mers and use it as as an input into CONSULT software.
+We note, in our testing we used minimization technique to reduce *k*-mer count in original dataset.
+Alternatively if dataset is small and minimization is not needed the user can use last command directly to obtain a list of all 32 bp canonical *k*-mers and utilize it as as an input into CONSULT software.